 When it comes to this component failing, you should not drive the car if it has a faulty oil control valve.
 If there is no check engine light on then it may be all right to drive for a short period of time.

 When driving, the vehicle will have poor power and acceleration which can put you or others in danger if they are behind you.

 So, how much does it really cost to replace the Variable Valve Timing Solenoid?
 The average for this part seems to range from $400 to $700.
 When replacing both components, the average falls between $550 and $800.

 Consumers have reported being charged anywhere from $325 to over $1,300 which is why it’s important that you ask your mechanic or technician what they plan on charging you before starting any work so you are aware of all costs involved with fixing your car.

-If you liked this article about how much does it cost to replace a variable valve timing solenoid, consider checking out these other articles below —
+If you liked this article about how much it costs to replace a variable valve timing solenoid, consider checking out these other articles below —